mthirumalai2905/mthirumalai2905/README.md

 ## Welcome to my Github!

 <p>Hello!
-I'm Thirumalai, a passionate software engineer.
+I'm Thirumalai, a passionate software developer.
 "Crafting Innovation: Transforming Ideas into Reality with Efficiency!

 Software design and development isn't just a passion—it's a calling.
 I thrive on the thrill of turning concepts into tangible solutions that resonate with purpose.
 What drives me?
 Collaborating with diverse minds, pooling our talents to breathe life into a shared vision.